NicholasRoy96/book-page/README.md

   - Author
   - At least one price

-I realise that in theory the page shouldn't let you directly buy the book & should just link to other retailers (I included those links anyway), but thought it would be good to showcase some more complex functionality other than just outputting content.
+I realise that in theory the page shouldn't let you directly buy the book & should just link to other retailers (I included those links anyway), but I thought it would be good to showcase some more complex functionality other than just outputting content.

 ## To Add
 - If the app was bigger, I would include a router & base the request for book data on route params for example.
 There was no need to do this here as only one route & url for data has already been provided.